natepisarski/citadel/README.md

 ### Modify Wing
 Functions relating to the manipulation of lists and coercions of lists into other data types.
+* coerce - Coercions of lists into other types of data.

 ## License
 Copyright (c) 2015, Nathaniel Pisarski